ooflet/Mi-Create/src/data/README_MAINTAINERS.txt

   all image entries to the end of the properties list when refreshing (e.g when image number increases)

-- "Fallback Value" is the value that is set when no value is given in the project file.
+- The tag "value" is the value that is set when no value is given in the project file.
 This value is optional and you can leave it empty.
-- "Minimum Value" & "Maximum Value" both identify min and max range for int properties.
+- "min" & "max" both identify min and max range for int properties.
-- ["Combobox", "List", "Array"] contins an array of a combobox items.
+- "options" contins an array of a combobox items.
+- "visibleOn" contains a list of device IDs to show the property on

 Both Property Category and Property Name get automatically translated to properties.mo